Projection mode :

 Min node size :

-This will allow you, just like the point budget, to change the number of points displayed in the viewer, except this one works differently, it is not about the overall density, this is about the different boxes (nodes) react to the zoom changments, where the point budget doesn't change the amount of points in the viewer this one will dynamically affect the amount of points when you zoom in / zoom out.
-The points contained in the boxes the closer to the camera will keep a good density when the one farther will get a lower density, allowing you to keep a nice and clean image close to you while keeping good performances.
-It can be a bit tricky playing with this tool so proceed with care !!
+This will allow you, just like the point budget, to change the number of points displayed in the viewer, except this one works differently, it is not about the overall density, this is about the different boxes (nodes) react to the zoom changes, where the point budget change the amount of points in the viewer globally this one will dynamically affect the amount of points when you zoom in / zoom out for each portion of the point cloud.
+The points contained in the boxes the closer to the camera will keep a good density when the one further will get a lower density, allowing you to keep a nice and clean image close to you while keeping good performances.
+It can be a bit tricky playing with this tool, so proceed with care !!

 High node size :